machinebarker/Bootstrap-Example-Challenge/README.md

 Here are 3 quick and painless ways to contribute to this project:

 * Add your name to the `CONTRIBUTORS.md` file.
-* Create a example Bootstrap page.
+* Create a sample Bootstrap page or build your own Bootstrap page.

 ## Getting started
 * Fork this repository (Click the Fork button in the top right of this page, click your Profile Image)